Climate change adaptation strategies on the German coast: Climate change impacts on the German coast

-Climate Change Adaptation Politics
+Politics of climate change adaptation

 European, national as well as regional politics play a role in climate change adaptation at the German North Sea coast and Baltic Sea coast.
 In 2009, the European Union presented the White Paper Adapting to Climate Change: Towards a European framework for action which was a first approach to joint climate change adaptation politics.
 In 2013, the European Union established the EU Strategy on Adaptation to Climate Change.
 National and local climate change adaptation programs for the German coast are often considered as part of the EU Strategy on Adaptation to Climate Change.
 In a local setting, urban planning is an important part of adaptation politics.

-European Climate Change Adaptation Politics for the North Sea and Baltic Sea
+European climate change adaptation politics for the North Sea and Baltic Sea

 The German North Sea is part of the North Sea Region (NSR) Program 2014 - 2020 of the European Climate Adaptation Platform (Climate-ADAPT).
 This regional European development fund includes coastal zones of the United Kingdom, Belgium, the Netherlands, Germany, Denmark, Sweden and Norway.
 NSR developed a cooperation program, which was adopted by the European Commission in August 2015.
 The cooperation program focuses on adaptation to climate change impacts and on preserving the environment, stimulating a green economy, promoting green transportation and mobility as well as supporting growth in the North Sea Region.
 Another actor in climate change adaptation in the German North Sea Region is the Wadden Sea Secretariat, a cooperation between Denmark, The Netherlands, and Germany that has been established in 1978 to protect the Wadden Sea as an ecological entity.
 The Wadden Sea Secretariat addresses and communicates the impacts of climate change on the Wadden Sea.
 In 1998, the working group Coastal Protection and Sea Level Rise (CPSL) was founded, dealing with the impacts of climate change.
 Until 2010, the CPSL has published three reports, which provided information for governmental conferences.

 The Baltic Sea Region Program was developed by the EU Climate Adaptation Platform (Climate-ADAPT) to strengthen development and cooperation between the abutting nations of the Baltic Sea.
 In 2013, the predecessor EU Project BALTADAPT (Baltic Sea Region Climate Change Adaptation Strategy) published an action plan for climate change adaptation in the Baltic Sea regions.
 It focused on strategies for building and sharing knowledge of climate change adaptation, mainstreaming it and on connecting the strategies of the nations in the Baltic Sea Region to adapt to climate change.